Orange Order parade to mark 25 years since Drumcree is curtailed

 It said the decision reflected the potential impact on community relations.

-Each July the Portadown Orange Lodge attends a service at Drumcree Parish Church to commemorate the anniversary of the Battle of the Somme.
+Each July the Portadown Orange Lodge attends a service at Drumcree Parish Church to commemorate the anniversary of the Battle of the Somme, which began on 1 July 1916.

 Orangemen have been banned since 1998 from going down the mainly-nationalist Garvaghy Road after their annual march from the church.